 Bengals are often referred to as the dog-like cat because they defy two cat stereotypes; they don't like to sleep 20 out of 24 hours, and they don't like to be alone.
 If you take any animal that has higher intellectual and physical demands and you limit its interaction with other living creatures to an hour or so a day, it is bound to become bored.
 Without physical, social, and mental stimulation, your Bengal is likely to begin to exhibit undesirable, destructive or depressive behavior.

 But just the existence of another pet may not be enough.
 Routine play time with an interactive toy, such as a Laser Pointer, Da Bird, or Dragonfly toy, works well for keeping your Bengal happy.
 The more the game mimics hunting - where the cat has to use both its brain and its body - the better it is for a Bengal.
+Please read our article on how to properly play with your Bengal cat.
 Many people have success in harness training their Bengal and taking their cats out for a walk - a perfect hunting-style game for the cat.
 Establishing a routine with your cat helps bring structure and security into its life.
 While you may be at work now, your cat knows that every day when you come home, it gets a half hour of Da Bird time or a jaunt around the neighborhood on a leash.

 Leaving mentally and physically stimulating toys at home is helpful if your cat will voluntarily use them.
 Cat wheels are fantastic for cats who use them.
 Puzzle toys that reveal a treat are amazing for the cat who likes a challenge.
 But there isn't a guarantee that any given animal will use the toys you buy when they aren't interactive.
 You have to engage the cat with the toy in order be certain it will work.